Art Well Done

 Manuela is the first New York restaurant from Artfarm, the independent hospitality and development company owned by Manuela and Iwan Wirth, the duo behind the mega-gallery Hauser & Wirth.
 (Artfarm operates restaurants in Los Angeles and London, not far from Hauser & Wirth's galleries, among other locations.)
 Each new project is accompanied by a deep investment into sustainability (Manuela has a whole room dedicated to its composter!) and the local agricultural ecosystem.

 Artfarm takes the same homegrown approach toward art as it does toward food.
 Hauser & Wirth's stable is well represented in the blue-chip collection that adorns the restaurant's walls.
-Artist Mika Rottenberg worked with nearly 100 collaborators to design a bar made from a (literal) ton of recycled plastic.
+Artist Mika Rottenberg worked with nearly 100 collaborators to design a functioning bar made from a (literal) ton of recycled plastic.
 The tables are courtesy Mary Heilmann; the chairs are by Matthew Day Jackson.
 Somalian-born painter Uman, who made a mural for the restaurant, described the process of creating a site-specific work for Manuela as a "joy," further bolstered when contractors gave her compliments during its installation.
 "A mural in a restaurant is for everyone, from the patrons to the staff to the owners," she told CULTURED. "'Manuela no. 1' belongs there, surrounded by art, flowers, people—on a path where it will be seen by all, upstairs and downstairs.”

 To mark its debut, Ben Crofton, Artfarm's U.S. operations director, and Bee Emmott, the company's creative director, sat down with CULTURED to talk about the journey behind opening a neighborhood institution—and the unique ethos that's brought it to life.